 You can build out your workflow around a specific deal property.
 In the example below, this workflow will automatically enroll any contact whose associated deal has a Close date before July 15, 2017.

 The List membership enrollment trigger enrolls contacts in a workflow when they join a particular smart list.
 Only smart lists will appear as options.
 Once a contact meets the smart list's criteria, they are added to the list and subsequently enrolled in the workflow.

 The Form submission enrollment trigger enrolls contacts in a workflow when they fill out a specified form.
-You can choose to enroll contacts when they submit a specific HubSpot form, no matter where that form appears across your website (on any page), or you can only enroll contacts who fill out a specific form on a specific HubSpot page.
+You can choose to enroll contacts when they submit a specific HubSpot form or book a meeting using one of your meetings links, no matter where they appear across your website (on any page), or you can only enroll contacts who fill out a specific form on a specific HubSpot page.